bnd5k/mustachify-ui/README.md

 ## ToDo
 1. Use Pipfile instead of `requirements.txt`
-2. Figure out how the Flask app will interact with Rekognition script
+2. Figure out how the Flask app will interact with Rekognition script.
+Will everythign be in the same repo or stay separate?
 3. Retreive Mustachified photo and present to the user
 3. Layer in some CSS to provide a better UX